 Craftsbury Outdoor Sports Academy

-The Outdoor Center will provide coaching support through its existing Nordic programming and the Academy would support those goals by offering participating students class scheduling flexibility.
-By providing a schedule that allows for specific, scheduled morning free periods and some longer-term academic flexibility for travel, the Academy will allow participating students more time at the Outdoor Center, pursuing their training and racing goals, while still largely participating in the Academy’s excellent public school curriculum.
-There will be online class options and tutoring available to accommodate the times students miss regular school periods for morning training.
+COSA student-athletes have the opportunity to combine their Nordic ski training at the Outdoor Center with the academic program at Craftsbury Academy.
+The Outdoor Center provides coaching support through its existing Nordic programming and the Academy supports those goals by offering participating students academic flexibility.
+By providing a schedule that allows for specific, scheduled morning free periods and some longer-term accommodation for competition travel, COSA allows for more time on snow to pursue training and racing goals in tandem with the Academy’s public school curriculum.
+There are online class options and tutoring available to accommodate the times students miss regular school periods for morning training.

 Our mission is to provide expanded educational and athletic opportunities to Vermont students by integrating Craftsbury Academy and Craftsbury Outdoor Center programs.

-- Attract more students to Craftsbury Academy and the excellent academic opportunities that it offers.
+Attract more students to Craftsbury Academy and the excellent academic opportunities that it offers.

-- Further cement the life lessons taught through training and competition in outdoor sports.
+Further cement the life lessons taught through training and competition in outdoor sports.